aleph2c/miros/doc/batterychargingexample.rst

 "I have to be able to fake out these electrical profiles.
 Any ideas?"

 :new_spec:`Yeah, I can help you with that, but first you have to understand a few things about batteries.
-Do you have time for that?`
+Do you have time?`

 "Of course."